alpaddesai/IntroWebDevHealthCareProject/README.md

 •	Primary care physician provides information on a new health issue, you wish to seek a specialist.
 This search engine can provide the appropriate listings based on zip codes and insurance.
 Age group 25+.

-•	Relocated to a new state and are seeking the appropriate health insurance and primary care physician.
+•	Relocated to a new domestic state and are seeking the appropriate health insurance and primary care physician.
 Age group 25+.

 ## Patient Information Form
 ![image](PatientDatabaseInformation.png)